Economic Policy and the Welfare State

 Topics covered in the course include:

-- Retirement and pension policies
+- Pension systems and policies

 - International migration and the welfare state

-- Social insurance and protection in the labor market
+- Social insurance and the labor market

 MSc programme in Economics – elective course